rloterh/WeatherApp/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
 The rubric of this project is to build a weather web application  using e using vanilla javascript and a weather API.
-The waether information of a particular city at current date can be obtained keying in the name of that city into the search bar and pressing the search icon.Current temperature is displayed in °C and  °F. Current humidity and windspeed searched city are also displayed.
+The waether information of a particular city at current date can be obtained keying in the name of that city into the search bar and pressing the search icon or hitting the Enter/ Return key.
+The current temperature is displayed in °C and °F. The current humidity and windspeed searched city are also displayed.
 The specification for this project is a part of The Odin Project.

 ## Library Directory 📙